Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Tutorial.md

 9. To serialize the constants used in the scenario to JSON for external modification after this project has been built into a runtime, click the `Serialize Config` button on the parameter configuration

+## Step 5: Configure Perception Camera
+TODO

-## Step 5: Build Simulation Runtime
+## Step 6: Build Simulation Runtime
 1. Create a new sub-folder under "Assets" in the Project Hierarchy named "BuildConfigurations"
 2. Right click on the BuildConfigurations folder and use `Create -> Build -> Empty Build Configuration` to create a new build configuration asset
 3. Rename the build configuration asset "Tutorial"